 - GUI

 The Panorama to Plane Projection Converter is a tool designed to transform panoramic images into plane (rectilinear) projections.
-This conversion is essential for applications in virtual reality, gaming, photography, and more, where a standard perspective view is required from a 360-degree panorama.
+This conversion is essential for applications in virtual reality, gaming, photography, and more, where standard perspective views are required from a 360-degree panorama.

-By adjusting parameters such as Field of View (FOV), yaw, and pitch, users can generate multiple perspective views from a single panoramic image, facilitating versatile usage across various platforms and mediums.
+By adjusting parameters such as Field of View (FOV), multiple pitch and yaw angles, resolution, users can generate various perspective views from a single panoramic image, facilitating versatile usage across different platforms and mediums.

 The converter transforms panoramic (spherical) images into plane (rectilinear) projections using mathematical transformations.
 Here's a high-level overview of the process: